What is Occupational Therapy?

 Occupational therapy focuses on the ability of a person to do what they need and want to do.

-For an infant or child, things they need or want to do may be learning to breastfeed, reaching for a toy, negotiating a conflict with a friend, or learning how to play checkers.
+For an infant or child, things they need or want to do may be learning to breastfeed or bottle-feed, reaching for a toy, negotiating a conflict with a sibling, or learning how to play Snakes & Ladders.

 For parents, this may include learning to stay calm during parenting challenges, re-evaluating parenting priorities, and figuring out how to get dinner on the table!

-When working towards changing things in order to achieve what you want to achieve as a mother, there are three areas that an OT will address: Who you are (or who your baby is: temperament, strengths, needs), Where you are (your environment: physical or emotional), and What you want to do (your occupation).
+When working towards changing things in order to achieve what you want to achieve as a mother, there are three areas that I address: who you are (or who your baby is: temperament, strengths, needs), where you are (your environment: physical or emotional), and what you want to do (your occupation, your activities).
 When you are feeling like life is going well, these three areas overlap quite a bit.

 Working with me may involve:

-Exploring your child's environment (e.g. setting up a calm sleep space, removing or reducing hazards, improving the air you breath);
+Exploring your child's environment (e.g. setting up a calm sleep space, removing or reducing hazards, choosing developmentally appropriate toys, improving the air you breath);

 Exploring your perspective (e.g. is this really important to me?
 Or can I look at it a different way?)